 The father, with sincerity and maybe even a touch of concern, asked, “What does your school do about football?”
 It was as if he was asking a desert traveler, “What do you do about water?”

-For context, my school is celebrating its 65th year in Houston and doesn’t have a football team.
-We offer seven varsity sports, and most of them have garnered regional and state accolades over the last few years.
-We even have six alumni currently playing collegiate athletics, which is significant considering our graduating classes rarely exceed 50 students.
+For context, my school is celebrating its 66th year in Houston and doesn’t have a football team.
+We offer eight varsity sports, and most of them have garnered regional and state accolades over the last few years.
+We even have four alumni currently playing collegiate athletics and four seniors signed to play next year, which is significant considering our graduating classes rarely exceed 50 students.

 But we are a coeducational school, and Texas is arguably the high school football capital of the world.
 Therefore, a Texas school without a football team is a rare, mythical unicorn indeed.
 Hence the question…what does a school do about football in the absence of it?
 And why would a school choose not to offer it?

-Let me clarify upfront that this post is not about injuries.
-Correlations between football and chronic traumatic encephalopathy (CTE) are heavily researched, and a quick Google search will yield millions of articles presenting data and opinions.
+Let me clarify up front that this post is not about injuries.
+I encourage you to form your own opinion regarding whether a correlation exists between football and chronic traumatic encephalopathy (CTE).
+It’s a controversial and heavily researched topic, and a quick Google search will yield millions of articles.
 Also, this post isn’t about my personal relationship with football, which I played in high school.
 While I will always have physical ailments resulting from the sport, the lessons learned in resilience continue to serve me well.

 To understand why a Texas school might not offer football, I offer two primary reasons: cost and identity.